Quarter tone: In popular Western music

+Seppe Gebruers playing with two pianos tuned a quarter-tone apart.

 The bass descent of Nancy Sinatra's version of "These Boots Are Made for Walkin' includes quarter tone descents.

 Several quarter-tone albums have been recorded by Jute Gyte, a one-man avantgarde black metal band from Missouri, US.

 Another quartertone metal album was issued by the Swedish band Massive Audio Nerve.

 Australian psychedelic rock band King Gizzard & the Lizard Wizard's albums Flying Microtonal Banana, K.G., and L.W. heavily emphasize quarter-tones and used a custom-built guitar in 24 TET tuning.

 Jazz violinist / violist Mat Maneri, in conjunction with his father Joe Maneri, made a crossover fusion album, Pentagon (2005), that featured experiments in hip hop with quarter tone pianos, as well as electric organ and mellotron textures, along with distorted trombone, in a post-Bitches Brew type of mixed jazz / rock.

 Later, Seppe Gebruers started playing and improvising with two pianos tuned a quarter-tone apart.
 In 2019 he started a research project at the Royal Conservatory of Ghent, titled 'Unexplored possibilities of contemporary improvisation and the influence of microtonality in the creation process'.

 With two pianos tuned a quarter tone apart Gebruers recorded 'The Room: Time & Space' (2018) in a trio formation with drummer Paul Lovens and bassist Hugo Anthunes.
 In his solo project 'Playing with standards' (album release January 2023), Gebruers plays with famous songs including jazz standards.
 With Paul Lytton and Nils Vermeulen he forms a 'Playing with standards' trio.
+In 2026, Quebec rock duet Angine de Poitrine went viral with their performances using 24TET guitar and bass combined in a doubleneck instrument and drumset.